Home » How to Repair a Cracked or Uneven Concrete Patio

 areas, it could be a sign of water damage or underlying issues.

-5. Assess the slope: Your patio should have a slight slope or grade to allow water to drain away from your house.
-Use a level to check if your patio is properly sloped.
+Your patio should have a slight slope to allow water to drain away from your house.
+A level will indicate the slope of your patio..

 What Concrete Patio Repair Solutions Are Available?